vvard3u/CppNetJSON/README.md

 # Multithreaded TCP Server and Single-threaded Console Client
+## This is Python branch, will not be suppuorted in futute
 This project implements a multithreaded TCP server and a single-threaded console client for sending JSON formatted requests to the server.
 The server handles two types of requests:
 1. `CheckLocalFile`: Checks a specified file for a signature and returns a list of offsets where the signature is found.
 2. `QuarantineLocalFile`: Moves a specified file to a quarantine directory.